nfotinakes/trichopedia/docs/clones/sharxxblue.md

 ## Origin
 <hr>

-The following are excerpts on Sharxx Blue's origins (many from the forum Shaman Australia Botanicals or SAB):
+The following are excerpts on Sharxx Blue's origins (many from the forum [Shaman Australia Botanicals](https://www.shaman-australis.com/forum/){target="_blank"} or SAB forums):

 <blockquote>
 Sharxx Blue is an Australian clone originating from the Dawson's Cactus Collection.
 It was distributed and named by SAB forum member PD after another SAB member Sharxx.
 It is a fat growing, short spined T. peruvianus that is always extremely blue and glaucous.